 In 2016-2017, he directed The Other Place, a play by Sharr White, presented at Centro Cultural Justiça Federal, Teatro Candido Mendes and Teatro Café Pequeno.

-In 2016, he was the stage director for the concert O Amor Brasileiro – celebrating the 200th anniversary of the French Artistic Mission in Brazil, with Rosana Lanzelotte, Olivier Baumont, Julien Chauvin, Alberto Kanji and Jean-Paul Lefèvre (Sala Cecília Meireles – Rio de Janeiro/RJ).
+In 2016, he was the stage director for the concert O Amor Brasileiro – 200th anniversary of the French Artistic Mission in Brazil, with Rosana Lanzelotte, Olivier Baumont, Julien Chauvin, Alberto Kanji and Jean-Paul Lefèvre (Sala Cecília Meireles – Rio de Janeiro/RJ).